TiryagishPrayad/ETHMEDIX/README.md

 Features

-- Upload health records in various formats such as PDFs and images.
+- Upload health records in various formats such as PDFs,images and other formats too .
 - Store health records securely on the Ethereum blockchain using smart contracts.
 - Grant access to health records for authorized users, including hospitals and doctors.
 - Display health records in a grid view for easy browsing.